axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-gods.markdown

 <h1></h1>
  <p>The term <em>Supreme-God</em> <a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a> refers to a hierarchical pattern.
 And that is what has made so long lasting.</p>
  <p>Countries and businesses adopted the pattern and it has worked very well for them.</p>
  <p>Bichler and  Nitzan take a much darker view.
 They write that private armies will take over and lead to oligarchy states.
 This came from data that certaily point to those conclusions.
 But that the past is not a prediction of the future.
-Maybe this only a warning of what we should not allow to happen.</p>
+Let&rsquo;s take it as a warning of what we should not allow to happen.</p>
- <p></p>
- <p></p>
- <p></p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>